syedfaheem27/forkify-faheem/README.md

 # Forkify - Recipe Search Application

-FForkify is a recipe search application that allows users to search for various recipes.
+Forkify is a recipe search application that allows users to search for various recipes.
 It's built following the Model-View-Controller (MVC) architecture for better organization and maintainability of code.
 To improve the efficiency of the application, the createContextualFragment() web API has been used to create a Document fragment, thus enhancing DOM manipulation.

 ## Overview